The climate in MexicoAverage daytime and nighttime temperatures

 Climate zone: The northern parts of Mexico are in the subtropics, the southern regions in the tropics.

-It is warm to hot all year round and invites to bathe at average water temperatures of 27 degrees.
+It is warm to hot all year round and invites to bathe at average water temperatures of 26 degrees.

 › Duration of daylight and sunshine in Mexico

-Temperature records of the last 71 yearsThe hottest temperature measured from 1949 to June 2019 was reported by the Ejido Nuevo Leon weather station.
+Temperature records of the last 71 yearsThe hottest temperature measured from 1949 to October 2020 was reported by the Ejido Nuevo Leon weather station.
 In July 2017 the record temperature of 49.8 °C was reported here.
 The hottest summer from July to September, based on all 80 weather stations in Mexico below 2720 metres altitude, was recorded in 1993 with an average temperature of 25.7 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
 Normally, this value is 24.9 degrees Celsius.

-The coldest day in these 70 years was reported by the weather station Temosachic.
+The coldest day in these 71 years was reported by the weather station Temosachic.
 Here the temperature dropped to -21.0 °C in February 2011.
 Temosachic lies at an altitude of 1932 meters above sea level.
 The coldest winter (January to March) was in 2010 with an average temperature of 17.6 °C. In Mexico, it is usual to have about 1.6 degrees more at 19.2 °C for this three-month period.

 Long-term development of temperatures from 1998 - 2019In contrast to single record values, a long-term development cannot simply be brought about by all weather stations in the country.
 Both the number and the locations are constantly changing.
 A simply calculated average value would give a falsified result.
 If several measuring stations in particularly cold mountain or coastal regions are added in one year, the average would already decrease as a result of this alone.
 If a station fails during the summer or winter months, it does not provide any values and falsifies the average again.
 The subsequent long-term development was therefore reduced to only 3 measuring points in order to have actually comparable data over as long a period as possible.

 In the years 1998 to 2019 there were only these 3 weather stations in the whole country, which reported continuous temperature values (La Paz, Manzanillo, Comitan).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was August 2019 with 27.2 °C. Dezember 1999 was the coldest month with an average temperature of 19.0 °C.
+The hottest month in this entire period was 2019 with 27.2 °C. 1999 was the coldest month with an average temperature of 19.0 °C.

 The average annual temperature was about 23.1 °C in the years after 1998 and about 24.0 °C in the last years before 2019.
 So in less than 22 years it has increased by about 0.9 °C. This trend only applies to the selected 3 weather stations in Mexico.
-A considerably more comprehensive evaluation of the global warming
+A considerably more comprehensive evaluation of the global warming has been provided separately.

 More detailed information on global warming with a view by continent can also be found on our topic page on climate change.
 Data basis: German Weather Service, individual values averaged and supplemented by own elements.